Transforming natural resource management for a changing world with IoT

 Magazine I 28 October 2015

-While the industry is not in full-blown crisis mode, it is at least in need of some new ways of thinking.
+While the industry is not in full-blown crisis mode, it is in need of some new ways of thinking.

 Blog I 8 October 2015